jellefishe/NFT-Platformer/README.md

 # NFT-Platformer
-A unity platformer for the playbitrace.com game
+A C# unity platformer for the playbitrace.com game

 upcomming merge into the wix playbitrace.com website Must purchase a bitrace NFT to play the game and earn bte